Kintrishi Protected Areas

-Route 1: One day trail “Tamara arch bridge” is 1.2 km, 1.5 h by foot grade easy
+Route 1: One day trail “Tamara arch bridge” -1,200 km, 1.5 hr, pedestrian, difficulty: easy

 Main sightseeing: arched bridge, Tskhemvani St. Giorgi Church, box-tree stands

-The trail continues from the stone arched bridge to the visitor shelter lying in the green nature, where visitors can get full information about the trail, learn about safety rules and get a trail map.
+The trail begins at the arched stone bridge - Tamari Bridge (11-12 centuries) on the Kintrishi River in the village of Tskhemvani and continues to the visitor shelter, where visitors get full information about the trail, learn about safety rules and get a trail map.
 The shelter has a hotel where visitors can have a rest, overnight or rent a horse.

 The trail continues to old box-tree stands, with a height of 10-12 m and diameter of 16-21 cm.; the forest is more than 300 years.
-The RushaviRiver flows along the box-tree stands and at the end of the trail the waterfall breaks the silence.
-The length of the path from the arched bridge is approximately 600 m (total – 1,200 m).
+Rushavi River flows along the box-tree stands, at the end of the trail you will hear sound of waterfall.
+Total length of the path from the arched bridge is approximately 600 m (total – 1,200 m).

 Main sightseeing: old yew trees, Khinotsminda church ruins, Lake Tbikeli

-The route starts from theTskhemvani Visitor Shelter and heads to the village of Khino through the villageofDidvake, where we come across old giant yew stands, which are one of the relict species of the tertiary period and which are included in the Georgian Red List.
+The route starts from Tskhemvani Visitor Shelter and heads to the village of Khino through village Didvake, where you come across old giant yew stands- one of the relict species of the tertiary period included in the Georgian Red List.

-Afterwards the trail continues to the ruins of the Ninotsminda Church in the village ofKhino, which belongs to the VIII-IX centuries with its construction techniques and masonry formation.
-Some of the wall fragments reach 2-3 meters.
-According to the measurements (18X10), the church might be considered a relatively large building.
-The architecture of the KhinotsmindaChurch reveals signs of relatively late Georgian basilica.
-Nowadays KhinotsmindaIoaneNatlismtsemeliChurch is functioning and is 44 km from Kobuleti.
+Next stop at the ruins of Ninotsminda Church in village Khino, which belongs to the 8-9th centuries with its distinguished construction techniques and masonry formation.
 Visitors can have a rest there and use the picnic spot.